Entry-Level Doctor (DPT)

 The Department has three deadlines by which to submit your application through the PTCAS Service.

-Our recommended deadline is October 1 and our final deadline is November 2.
-Due to the number of applicants, the potential for acceptance significantly drops if you do not apply by October 1.
+Our recommended deadline is September 1 and our final deadline is November 1.
+Due to the number of applicants, the potential for acceptance drops if you do not apply by September 1.

 Your Secondary application must be submitted by December 30th to be considered for the DPT program.